IgmarMelis/can-pid-finder/README.md

 - Arduino Uno/Nano
 - MCP2515 CAN Bus Module (8MHz crystal)
 - Jumper wires
-- Vehicle with OBD2 port
+- Vehicle with OBD2 port or Can wires in the Instrument cluster connector.

 ### Software:
 - Arduino IDE (for uploading sketch)